-The Website makes message boards, blogs and other such user generated content facilities available to users of the Website and registered users can provide content for and participate in these facilities.
+The Website makes message boards, blogs, and other such user generated content facilities available to users of the Website and registered users can provide content for and participate in these facilities.
 Any information that you disclose in these areas of our Website becomes public information and you should always be careful when deciding to disclose your personal information.
-For more information and the applicable terms, please click on US Website Terms and Conditions which apply to www.securityinformed.com and for all our other Websites click on Website Terms and Conditions and for all our Websites see our applicable House Rules.
+For more information and the applicable terms, please click on the US Website Terms and Conditions for www.securityinformed.com and for all other Websites click on Website Terms and Conditions and in both cases see our House Rules.

-We use Your information for legitimate business purposes and which enable us to enhance the services we provide you with, to make our service and your Website experience more relevant and effective for you.
+We use Your information on the lawful basis of our legitimate business purposes, and which enable us to enhance the services we provide you with, to make our service and your Website experience more relevant and effective for you or, where specified below, on the lawful basis of your consent.
 This means that we use Your information:

 We also do the following things with your information:

 If you make a "contact company" request and/or a "contact manufacturer" request regarding a product or demo, we share Your Information with the relevant company or manufacturer so that they can contact you directly with an answer to your query or request.

 If you change your mind and do not want us to share Your Information with that third-party company or manufacturer, please contact us (see How to Contact Us above) and tell us you want to cancel your enquiry.